Berkevehbi/Python-Examples/Precision Rounding in Scientific Notation/README.md

 To execute this code, please follow these steps:

-1.Download Python from the official website (https://www.python.org/downloads/release/python-3120/).
+- i.Download Python from the official website (https://www.python.org/downloads/release/python-3120/).
-2. Open the main.py file.
+- 2. Open the main.py file.
-3. Input two numerical values.
+- 3. Input two numerical values.
-4. Specify the type of operation you wish to perform (+, -, *, /).
+- 4. Specify the type of operation you wish to perform (+, -, *, /).
-5. The result will be displayed on the screen.
+- 5. The result will be displayed on the screen.

 ## Contribution